Frequently Asked Questions

 When is the deadline for the 2017 Holman Prize application?

-Video pitches and the initial application must be submitted by February 28th, 2017 at 12pm PST.
+Video pitches and the initial application were due submitted by February 28th, 2017 at 12pm PST.
+Stay tuned for information on the 2018 application cycle.

 How do I apply?

 The first thing you need to do is record a 90 second YouTube video pitching your idea.
-Submit it, along with a brief written application, found here.
-You’ll be notified in March if you’ve made it to the next round of the process.
+You'll submit it along with a brief written application.

 How do I make my pitch video compelling?